ENGINEER & MUSICIAN

 Never picking one

-I deferred my enrollment to the U of A for a year as I prioritized the momentum of my career picking up, with the belief that a focused year would let me close out my short term goals with a clean break to start college and a focused 4 years of studies ahead.
-Instead, I found myself participating in the U of A's spring hackathon (before I was enrolled as a student) where I was recruited by one of the sponsor companies, Sunquest, into a summer role before the fall semester.
-I enjoyed my team and project too much to leave, and I stayed full-time when college started in the fall.
-By Junior year I accepted a Director role in Mckesson's oncology department, and traveled every other week to be on-site in San Francisco—scheduling around my CS test schedule and jazz band concerts.
-I channeled my resilient nature through challenging weeks where work deadlines stacked with school finals, or an out of state jazz band trip, or all 3 together, and somehow at the end I graduated magna cum laude.
+I deferred my enrollment at the University of Arizona for a year to focus on advancing my career.
+I believed that a year of concentrated effort would allow me to achieve my short-term goals and start college with a clean slate, followed by four years of focused study.
+However, I ended up participating in the U of A's spring hackathon before enrolling as a student.
+There, I was recruited by Sunquest, one of the sponsor companies, for a summer role before the fall semester.
+I enjoyed my team and project so much that I decided to stay on full-time when college started in the fall.
+By junior year, I accepted a director role in McKesson's oncology department and traveled to San Francisco every other week, scheduling around my computer science exams and jazz band concerts.
+I channeled my resilient nature through challenging weeks when work deadlines coincided with school finals or an out-of-state jazz band trip—or all three together—and somehow, in the end, I graduated magna cum laude.

-From there, my career remained aligned with the healthcare space that gave me endless problem solving opportunities: At McKesson I built a mobile engineering org from 2 to 13 during the height of the pandemic.
-Looking to expand my diversity of healthcare vertical experience, I joined Sidecar Health to expand my knowledge to to the payer side of healthcare delivery, before a layoff wiped out the full product development organization.
-I took a month and enjoyed a vacation with family.
-Then I joined League, where I led a professional services engineering team 40 individuals deep.
+Since then, my career has remained in the healthcare field, which provides endless problem-solving opportunities.
+At McKesson, I built a mobile engineering organization from two to thirteen people during the height of the pandemic.
+To expand my diversity of healthcare vertical experience, I joined Sidecar Health to learn about the payer side of healthcare delivery.
+However, a layoff wiped out the entire product development organization.
+I took a month off to enjoy a vacation with my family.
+Then, I joined League, where I led a professional services engineering team of 40 individuals.

 The trumpet never stopped.
-I kept gigging through it all—sitting in where I could, playing sessions, recording a track for an album here or there.
-I never let the engineering career fully take over.
-Two lives kept running parallel.
+I kept performing through it all—sitting in where I could, playing sessions, and recording tracks for albums.
+I never let my engineering career take over completely.
+My two lives ran parallel.

 Now

-I've founded and am growing a company building tools for musicians.
-Both halves of my career in one place.
-Launching 2026.
+I founded a company that builds tools for musicians, and I'm growing it.
+It's both halves of my career in one place.
+Launching in 2026!